Employee-Friendly Work Environments

 - Leave to care for sick or injured children

-Employees receive up to five days of paid leave per year to care for sick or injured preschool children (up to ten days for multiple children).
+Employees with elementary school children and younger receive up to five days of paid leave per year to care for sick or injured children, have them take medical checkups or vaccinations, and to attend school events (up to ten days for multiple children).
+The leave can be taken starting from an hour.

 - Subsidy for daycare expenses